Edel-weiB/RYDE-challange-Joey/README.md

 Looking at the requirements, a website is a good platform.
 This gives us a few options:
 + Python+Flask+HTML = API calls is a pain, all the downsides of JS+HTML
 + JS+HTML = Synchronous is a pain, and no state
-+ Ionic/Agular = Mainly for mobile, a bit slow
++ Ionic/Agular = Mainly for mobile, a bit slow, Documentation is a pain
 + Native React = Ideal

-I choose native react due to the need of adata (collection) manipulations.
+I choose native react due to the need of data (collection) manipulations.
 And the fact the the variable can be binded to state which reduces a lot of redundancy.